hamlet-io/engine-plugin-aws/README.md

-## Hamlet Deploy Plugin - AWS Provider
+# Hamlet Deploy Plugin - AWS

 This is a Hamlet Deploy plugin repository.
-It extends the Hamlet Deploy application with integration with the AWS cloud provider.
+It extends the Hamlet Deploy application with integration with the Amazon Web Services (AWS) cloud provider.

 This repository includes a collection of hamlet plugins specific to AWS